-Brazil is the largest soybean producer in the world, and should reach a new record in the 2020/2021 harvest with a harvest of 133.67 million tons (CONAB).
+Brazil is the largest producer of soybeans in the world, and should reach a new record in the 2020/2021 harvest with a harvest of 133.67 million tons (CONAB).
 And all this production is to supply different markets, ranging from animal and human nutrition, to cosmetics, paints and pharmaceuticals.

-But of all this national production, it is estimated that 80% is destined to animal nutrition, with swine and poultry being the crops that demand the most, where soybean meal, one of the main by-products comes with a large participation of this 80%.
+But of all this national production, it is estimated that 80% is destined to animal nutrition, with swine and poultry being the most demanding crops, where soybean meal, one of the main by-products, contributes with a large share of this 80%.

-At first, the average soybean is composed of 15% to 20% lipids, 35% to 40% crude protein, 30% carbohydrates, 10% to 13% moisture and about 5% ash, and may these values vary depending on the cultivar, region, time of harvest and time of year.
+At first, the average soybean is composed of 15% to 20% of lipids, 35% to 40% of crude protein, 30% of carbohydrates, 10% to 13% of moisture and about 5% of ashes, being able to these values vary depending on the cultivar, region, time of harvest and time of year.

-However, fresh soy has several substances that act to protect plants and seeds, and that are anti-nutritional factors for monogastric animals.
-In other words, these factors bring harm, such as malabsorption of iron and zinc minerals, inhibition of trypsin, kidney stones, allergenicity, among others.
+However, soy in natura has several substances that act in the protection of plants and seeds, and that are antinutritional factors for monogastric animals.
+That is, these factors bring harm, such as malabsorption of iron and zinc minerals, inhibition of trypsin, kidney stones, allergenicity, among others.

 They are protein compounds that complex with trypsin, chymotrypsin and carboxypeptidase.
-Therefore, they decrease protein digestibility, in addition to affecting the pancreas by altering its metabolism and hypertrophy.
+Therefore, they decrease the digestibility of proteins, in addition to affecting the pancreas by altering its metabolism and hypertrophy.

 Main phytate found in soy.
 This complexes with minerals and proteins leading to changes in the solubility and digestibility of nutrients.

 They are bitter-flavored glycosides capable of forming insoluble complexes that are difficult to digest.
 It changes the permeability of the intestinal mucosa and causes hemolysis.